apache/spark/docs/start.rst

     # start the web server, default port is 8080
     airflow webserver -p 8080

+    # start the scheduler
+    airflow scheduler

+    # visit localhost:8080 in the browser and enable the example dag in the home page

 Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can inspect the file either in ``$AIRFLOW_HOME/airflow.cfg``, or through the UI in